 These research paper topic ideas range from the political to the cultural and from the current world to the future.
 Covering everything from cell phone usage to immigration to space exploration, there is plenty for teens to research and explore—and plenty of opportunities for them to become better informed and more skilled in communicating their positions.

 Use these high school research paper topics with your high school students to help them learn all about the process of writing an intelligent, coherent, and well-researched paper!
+Some of these topics may also be appropriate for middle school writers.

 - Should it be illegal to use a cell phone while driving?